For Educational Institutions and Individual Study

 The Brief MI Training System Includes:

 - Simulated conversations with Role-player Gabe Turner.

 - Comprehensive feedback during and after each conversation.

 Click here for a free trial and pricing information.

 This training system was created using the PeopleSim® technology, a SIMmersion proprietary technology used for a variety of applications.
 For this practice system, each user statement typically has from 7 to 15 responses.
 To choose the response given by Gabe, the PeopleSim technology calculates probabilities for each of the possible responses based on current conditions, and then uses the probabilities to select a response.
 The probability calculations are based on one of Gabe's different randomly selected personalities and on the relationship the user has developed with him during the conversation.

 Gabe starts each session with a cautious frame of mind.
-Everything the user says is rated according to the impact it has on the relationship him, thus as the conversation proceeds, the relationship will evolve.
-Click here to read more about SIMmersion’s PeopleSim Technology Click here to watch a video about SIMmersion’s PeopleSim Technology.
+Everything the user says is rated according to the impact it has on the relationship with him.
+Thus as the conversation proceeds, the relationship will evolve.
+Click here to read more about SIMmersion’s PeopleSim Technology or watch the video.